-Alternative performance measures ("APMs")
+Alternative Performance Measures ("APMs")

-The Financial information and Performance summary, indicated in the footnote above, are considered to represent APMs of the Company.
-In addition to these APMs other performance measures have been used by the Company to assess its performance, these can be found in the key performance indicators section of the annual report, on pages 12 to 15.
-Definitions of these APMs together with how these measures have been calculated can be found in the Glossary on pages 62 and 63.
+The financial information and performance summary data highlighted in the footnote to above tables are considered to represent APMs of the Company.
+In addition to these APMs other performance measures have been used by the Company to assess its performance, these can be found in the key performance indicators section of the Annual Report, on page 18.
+Definitions of these APMs together with how these measures have been calculated can be found on pages 65 and 66.